christoph-weiser/mpw6/README.md

 # Simulation

-All parts have been simulated for PVT where relevant.
+All parts have been simulated, using [ngspice](http://ngspice.sourceforge.net/), for PVT where relevant.

     - TT, SS, SF, FF, FS + Cmax, Cmin + Rmax, Rmin
     - Voltage +-10%